How Cambridge works as a Postgraduate

 You can't apply for anything until you have started your course as that’s when your Camsis self-service account becomes active.
 It's important to note that the University does not allow Remote Working under any circumstances so if you are working on your degree, you should be in Cambridge or have permission to be away for one of the following:

 Intermission for medical or non-medical reasons.
 This is a planned break from your studies in the case of ill-health or serious personal issues.
-You must speak to your Tutor in the first instance.
+You must speak to your Tutor in the first instance and, in the case of a medical intermission obtain medical evidence to submit with your application.
+Those on LLM/MCL and MASt degrees apply for medical intermission in a different way.
+Please speak to the Postgraduate Office as well as your Postgraduate Tutor about how to do this.

 Coursework Extensions: If you require an extension to your submission deadline, you should complete the application form on your CamSIS self-service pages in addition to speaking to your Tutor.